SAP-samples/teched2021-DAT161/exercises/ex1/README.md

 32. As you can see, the two columns with the company name and the legal form of the Customer master data table have been added to the Sales Order data.<br><br>
 ![](/exercises/ex1/images/ex1-097b.JPG)<br><br>

 33. As long as the Pipeline is running, you would now receive any updates in S/4HANA on the EPM Sales Order data, enriched with the lookups of the EPM Customer master data.
 The file in S3 would look as displayed below.
-In column "/1DH/OPERATION", you get the ***update*** indicator "U".
-Columns "C21" and "C22" contain the enriched field contents.<br><br>
+In column "/1DH/OPERATION", you get the ***update*** indicator "U".<br><br>
 ![](/exercises/ex1/images/ex1-098b.JPG)<br><br>

 ## Summary